cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 This covers distances from 100.000 km to 1 million km, accommodating the vastness of space and the time it takes for weapons to reach their targets.
 Combat at this range is highly dependent on long-range detection and interception technologies.
-Torpedos dominate.
+Torpedoes dominate.

 > Earth to Moon is about 384.000 km